bservice/235/Game Design Treatment.md

 This game is a mixture of a platformer game and a shooter game.

 # III.
 Platform
-Ideally this would be compatible with all types of platforms.
+The platform for this game would be PC based.

 # IV.
 Story
 The story of this game is pretty much in the future and the player character is a human on rocket boots to fight through the robot infested world to get to the end to safety.